 Pennsylvania’s Bowman’s Hill Wildflower Preserve is home to nearly 800 plants and trees that are native to the state and includes more than two and a half miles of trails through the blossoms.
 Visit in the spring and summer months to see the most variety in flowers.

 Rhode Island: Have a drink at America’s oldest bar

 The White Horse Tavern in Newport, Rhode Island, is said to be the oldest bar in America.
 The bar was built in 1652 and was a regular haunt for colonists, British soldiers, Hessian mercenaries, pirates, sailors, and founding fathers.

-This 75-year-old National Monument should be on every American’s bucket list.
+This 75-year-old National Monument should be on every American’s bucket list ideas.
 The sculpture, which depicts the faces of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, is nestled into South Dakota’s Black Hills.
-Read this incredible account of what it was like to build Mt.
-Rushmore.

 To understand the history, culture, and personality of the Lone Star state, visit its state fair.
 The 24-day extravaganza features food, rides, an auto show, and the annual college football game between Oklahoma and Texas.

-Utah: Take a full-moon hike at Bryce CanyoniStock/MJFelt
+Utah: Take a full-moon hike at Bryce Canyon

 Twice a month, Bryce Canyon National Park holds free full-moon hikes.
 The skies are some of the clearest in the country.
 “It is not uncommon to have somebody from Las Vegas or Los Angeles in the middle of the program say something like, ‘Oh darn, it is getting cloudy’ and they point at the cloud.
 I tell them it’s the Milky Way,” Patrick Wiggins, NASA solar system ambassador to Utah, told the Salt Lake Tribune.